bekzodm12/Job-Portal-Backend-Project/README.md

 ## Project dependencies

-The project depends on the latest version of Python 3.x which we recommend to download and install from their official website.
+The project depends on the latest version of Python 3.x which we recommend to download and install from their official website and use a virtual environment to install all dependencies.

 ## PIP dependencies

 After having successfully installed Python, navigate to the root folder of the project (the project must be forked to your local machine) and run the following in a command line:

 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

-This will install all the required packages to work with the project.
+This will install all the required packages to your virtual environment to work with the project.

 ## Database setup